The Chypre Accord: History, Triptych Composition, and Iconic Perfumes

 Still life evoking the world of chypre perfumes: vintage perfume bottle, old book, dried rose petals, patchouli bark, and autumn leaves on a forest floor.
 Golden light and a mysterious, elegant atmosphere echo the woody and musky tones of this olfactory family.

-A chypre perfume can take on many different facets:
+A chypre perfume can take on many different modern facets due to perfumers navigating IFRA restrictions on oakmoss:

 • Green: Miss Dior by Dior